[tff_diclaimer]

 The first aspect to like about the Adidas Dropset Trainers is that their toe box and midfoot are fairly wide.
 Compared to other Adidas shoes and training shoes, I was a big fan of this model and how they fit.
 I never felt limited when splaying my toes and trying to grip the floor, and I think if you have a neutral foot width, then you’ll really enjoy this model.

-Another aspect to like is that this shoe is a good option for anyone that wants cross-training shoes for lifting weights.
-This model features a dual-density midsole which features a more stable foam in the heel and midfoot and a more versatile foam in the forefoot.
-It’s somewhat similar to what Reebok did with their Nano X model and how they split the insole in it.
+Another aspect to like is that this shoe is a good option for anyone who wants cross-training shoes for lifting weights.
+This model features a dual-density midsole with a more stable foam in the heel and midfoot and a more versatile foam in the forefoot.

-I’ve trained up to 455 lbs with trap bar deadlifts in this shoe and had no issues with compression whatsoever.
 Now, this may not be the best cross-training shoe for barbell deadlifts due to their stack height, but for recreational lifters or anyone who trains with a more athletic-focused approach, I think you’ll like how this performs and enjoy its stability overall.

 The last aspect to like about the Dropset Trainers is that they do provide a nice versatile construction for tackling a variety of training tasks.
 The full rubber outsole on this model grips really well and I like this tread for outdoor training and work indoors that requires cutting, sharp turns, and more lateral work.